Gaye Strathearn, "Christ's Crucifixion: Reclamation of the Cross," Religious Educator 14, no. 1 (2013): 45–57.

 3. In the New Testament the invitation to take up our cross was the symbol of discipleship.
 In the synoptic Gospels, just after Jesus had promised Peter that he would give to him the sealing keys, Jesus began to speak openly about his destiny to go to Jerusalem, where he would “suffer many things of the elders and chief priests and scribes, and be killed, and be raised again the third day” (Matthew 16:21; see Mark 8:31; Luke 9:22).
 Peter immediately tried to assure his Master that this would not happen, to which Jesus responded by saying, “Get thee behind me, Satan: thou art an offence unto me: for thou savourest not the things that be of God, but those that be of men.
 Then said Jesus unto his disciples, If any man will come after me, let him deny himself, and take up his cross, and follow me” (Matthew 16:23–24).
-Luke, who uses a slightly different form of the verb (arneomai), adds, “Let him deny himself, and take up his cross daily, and follow me (Luke 9:23; emphasis added).
+Luke, who uses a slightly different form of the verb (arneomai), adds, “Let him deny himself, and take up his cross daily, and follow me” (Luke 9:23; emphasis added).
 What does it mean for us to “take up our cross”?
 In the context of these passages it means to deny ourselves.
 Both Matthew and Mark use the Greek word aparneomai.
-It suggests that discipleship entails the breaking of every link that ties a person even to themselves.
+It suggests that discipleship entails the breaking of every link that ties people even to themselves.
 It is about being able, like the Savior, to submit our will to the will of the Father.
-As Elder Maxwell taught, “That is the only truly unique thing that we have to offer.”
+As Elder Maxwell taught, it is “really the only uniquely personal thing we have to place on God’s altar.”
 Just as there was a cost for the Savior on Calvary, there is also a cost to be a disciple.
-In fact, in other settings, Jesus also taught, “And he that taketh not his cross, and followeth after me, is not worthy of me” (Matthew 10:38; emphasis added), and even more pointedly, “Whosoever doth not bear his cross, and come after me, cannot be my disciple" (Luke 14:27; emphasis added).
+In fact, in other settings Jesus also taught, “And he that taketh not his cross, and followeth after me, is not worthy of me” (Matthew 10:38; emphasis added), and even more pointedly, “Whosoever doth not bear his cross, and come after me, cannot be my disciple" (Luke 14:27; emphasis added).

-Thus the symbol of the cross is not a postbiblical symbol adopted by Christians; rather it is a symbol identified by the Savior himself, and emphasized by Paul.
-The symbol of the cross is important because in the New Testament it is the symbol of our discipleship and commitment to leave behind the allurements of the world and dedicate ourselves to the Lord and his kingdom.
+Thus the symbol of the cross is important because it is the symbol of our discipleship and commitment to leave behind the allurements of the world and dedicate ourselves to the Lord and his kingdom.